 So that’s the “no it didn’t flop” defense, and it’s one I’m warranted to take.
 22K is nothing to laugh at in 2014, especially if it means Ab-Soul got to be truly creative and make the album he wanted to.
 Although….I also have to admit I was a little surprised to see such a low number.
 TDE may be independent, but let’s not pretend that Top Dawg is some mom and pop indie label working out of a garage.
 We’re talking about one of the most powerful and respected labels in hip-hop, and Ab’s not exactly starting from the bottom; the man did have guest features from Rick Ross and Lupe Fiasco on "These Days…"

-* I’m 99% sure G-Eazy is a mindie rapper+, but until I have proof otherwise, I have to continue to call him indie.
+* I’m 99% sure G-Eazy is a mindie rapper—an indie rapper who’s secretly signed to a major label (ex.
+Logic)—but until I have proof otherwise, I have to continue to call him indie.